lizmat/raku-all-modules/zoffixznet/perl6-Proc-Q/README.md

 ### `:$batch`

 Takes a positive `Int`.
 Defaults to `8`.
 Specifies how many `@commands` to run at the same time.
-The routine will wait for each batch to complete, either by procs finishing or being killed due to timeout (see `:$timeout` arg).
-The value should probably be something around the number of cores on your box.

 ### `:$timeout`